EiotPro/Lorawan/WCS6800_LoRa_Setup_Guide.md

 Before setting up the system, ensure you have the following:

-1. Raspberry Pi Pico with MicroPython installed
+1. Raspberry Pi Pico with Arduino support installed
 2. WCS6800 Current Sensor
 3. RAK3172 LoRaWAN Module
-4. Three LEDs (Red, Green, Blue) with appropriate current-limiting resistors
+4. LED (optional for visual feedback)
 5. Jumper wires and breadboard
 6. Micro USB cable for programming and power
 7. Access to a ChirpStack LoRaWAN server and gateway
+8. Arduino IDE with Raspberry Pi Pico board support

 ## Hardware Assembly